pquerna/distsync/README.md

 # distsync

 `distsync` is the best damn way to distribute tarballs from your build infrastructure to production servers.
-Unlike projects like [syncthing](https://github.com/syncthing/syncthing) is not intended for _personal_ use, instead all options and design choices are optimized for server use.
+Unlike projects like [syncthing](https://github.com/syncthing/syncthing), distsync is not intended for _personal_ use, instead all options and design choices are optimized for __servers__.

 This means distsync is only optimized to move your application tarball or docker export from your CI, to a group of servers, using public cloud object stores as it's primary storage backend.